hammadshaikhha/hammadshaikhha.github.io/_pages/cv.md

 Awards and Grants
 ======
-* Excellence in Teaching by a Economics Teaching Assistant, 2020
+* Excellence in Teaching by an Economics Teaching Assistant, 2020
 * Ontario Graduate Scholarship ($15000 x 2), 2019 - 2020
 * University of Toronto Doctoral Fellowship ($12000 x 5), 2015 - 2019